PUDONG INTERNATIONAL AIRPORT (PVG)

-Remember that at the end of 2018 in mainland China there is neither Uber nor Cabify.
-There is a similar App called DiDi, which currently works much worse than the previous ones mentioned, but has the advantage that there are way less scams, because drivers know they will be evaluated.
+Remember that at the end of 2018 in mainland China there is no Uber.
+There is a similar App called DiDi, which currently doesn’t work very well, but has the advantage that there are way less scams, because drivers know they will be evaluated.

 The fastest and most expensive way to move around.
 Close to luggage pick up belts there are screens that show the approximate prices according to where we go.

 - Price in day time (the night rate, from 11 pm to 5 am, is 35% higher):

 - 14 or 16 ¥ depending on whether or not the toll is taken for the first 3 km.

 - 2.5 ¥ per km from 3 to 10.